bertofurth/Seagate-Central-Samba/INSTRUCTIONS_MANUALLY_INSTALL_BINARIES.md

      cp -r usr/* /usr/

-Finally perform a sanity check to make sure the smbd binary is executable by running the following command to check the version of samba that has been installed.
+Finally perform a sanity check to make sure the new binaries are executable by running the following command to check the version of samba that has been installed.